-The term 'Paper Assets' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Paper Assets' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Paper assets have three different meanings depending on whether you are discussing business, investments, or fiat currencies.
 Where business is concerned, paper assets are assets that you can not easily use or change in to cash.
 These paper assets possess extremely low liquidity, meaning that they are difficult to sell too.
 The term in this case literally arises from assets that are valuable on paper, or that have a paper only value.

 In investments, paper assets mean something entirely different.
 They refer to assets that are representations of something.
 Paper assets in investments literally are pieces of paper that define ownership of an asset.
 Classic examples of investing paper assets prove to be stocks, currencies, bonds, money market accounts, and similar types of investments.
 For paper assets to have a tangible value, there must be a working financial system in order to back them up and exchange them.
 In the cases where a financial system collapses, paper assets commonly sharply decline along with it.
 The majority of Americans have placed an overwhelming percentage of their money in paper assets, and as the Financial Crisis of 2007-2010 showed, this makes them extremely vulnerable to economic calamities.